 6. People don’t talk about your company

 Word of mouth marketing is the best way to grow your business.
 If no one is talking about your company, then you aren’t doing a great job.

-Advertising and paid marketing is great, but the organic stuff is what really helps a business grow.
-For example people use Google because they heard about it from someone else.
-When Google first came out they never paid for advertising.
+Advertising and paid marketing are great, but the organic stuff is what really helps a business grow.
+For example, people use Google because they heard about it from someone else.
+Since Google first came out, it never paid for advertising.